Hotel key cards, even invalid ones, help hackers break into rooms

 While the researchers have fixed the flaw together with Assa Abloy, the world’s largest lock manufacturer which owns the system in question, the case serves as a wake-up call for the lodging industry to a problem that went undetected for years.

-Tomi Tuominen, 45, and Timo Hirvonen, 32, security consultants for Finnish data security company F-Secure, say they discovered the vulnerability about a year ago, and reported it to Assa.
+Tomi Tuominen, 45, and Timo Hirvonen, 32, security consultants for Finnish data security company F-Secure (FSC1V.HE), say they discovered the vulnerability about a year ago, and reported it to Assa.

 “We found out that by using any key card to a hotel ... you can create a master key that can enter any room in the hotel.
 It doesn’t even have to be a valid card, it can be an expired one,” Hirvonen said in an interview.